opusonesolutions/carsons/README.md

 Usage
 -----

-Carsons model requires a line model object that maps each phase to properties of the conductor for that phase.
+Carsons model requires either a line model object or dictionary that maps each phase to properties of the conductor for that phase.

 ```python
 from carsons import CarsonsEquations, calculate_impedance